Stuycs-K/final-project-5-lai-naomi/README.md

 ## Instructions

-setup phase: ships can be arranged\
+Setup phase: arrange the ships during setup!
+You may only arrange ships once, so choose wisely.
+The ships may be dragged with the mouse and rotated using 'r'.
+Select "End setup" to continue.\
-player 1's turn: drag the target (highlighted square) to guess. select "confirm target" to continue.\
+Player 1's turn: drag the target (highlighted square) to guess where your opponent's ships are.
+Select "confirm target" to continue.\
-player 2's turn: select the button to continue. this causes the computer to randomly guess a position.\
+Player 2's turn: select the button to continue.
+This causes the computer to randomly guess a position.

+If either you or the computer guesses a location correctly, their turn is repeated.

 ### Shortcuts
 0 - resets the game/begins a new game\
 t- toggles the opponent's ships on/off\
 r- rotates ship during setup\
-s- randomly sets up player's ships\
+s- randomly sets up player's ships

 ### Potential Bugs
 If the button does not work, that means the move is not valid!
 Make sure all ships have been placed and the target does not overlap with a previous guess (the target should not share a position with an existing pin).